Keibert Ruiz Player Props: Nationals vs. Rays

 - Ruiz hit .251 with 22 doubles, seven home runs and 30 walks.

+- Including the 112 games he logged a plate appearance in last season, he hit a long ball in six of them (5.4%), leaving the ballpark in 1.6% of his trips to the dish.

-- Ruiz drove in a run in 27 of 112 games last year, with multiple RBIs in six of them.
-He drove in three or more runs in two games.
+- Ruiz drove in a run in 27 of 112 games last season (24.1%), including six occasions when he drove in multiple runs (5.4%).
+He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.